Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 == Outline:
 Rules are divided into 5 sections.
 These are:
-- *Ruleset*: these numbers refer to a specific category or set of categories, such as all Random Seed categories, or specifically Any% Glitchless RSG 1.16+.
-If the ruleset refers to a specific tab on speedrun.com (e.g. Any% Glitchless), it will use a number, while if it refers to a grouping of categories (e.g. Random Seed categories), it will use a capital letter.
+- *Ruleset*: these numbers refer to a specific category or set of categories, such as all Random Seed categories, or specifically Any% Random Seed No Major Glitches 1.16+.
+If the ruleset refers to a specific tab on speedrun.com (e.g. Any% No Major Glitches), it will use a number, while if it refers to a grouping of categories (e.g. Random Seed categories), it will use a capital letter.
 - *Section*: these numbers refer to a specific grouping of rules, such as defining a category or video requirements.